deepanshpandey/mediconnect/README.md

 8. Type `cd WebRTC_Signaling_Server/ && node webrtc-server.js` in third terminal.
 9. Now application is up and running you can access it on `https://localhost:4200/`

 As there are no Doctor and Patient in the database, first you have to signup a Doctor and Patient to use application.

+Happy Coding! 🙌

+#

+#### WebRTC based Audio-Video Conferencing, on top of that this is project created.

+#### You can find only WebRTC Audio-Video Conferencing app code at https://github.com/Jaymeen/WebRTC-Video-Conference